rust-tw/book-tw/src/ch08-02-strings.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-14/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-14: Storing greetings in different languages in
+<span class="caption">範例 8-14: Storing greetings in different languages in
 strings</span>

 All of these are valid `String` values.